Encyclopedia

 Draconyx

-“`html Draconyx: Profile of a Prehistoric Giant Draconyx Draconyx (DRAK-oh-nix; “dragon claw”) is a genus of ornithopod dinosaur that lived during the Late Jurassic period, approximately 152 to 150 million years ago.
+Draconyx: Profile of a Prehistoric Giant Draconyx Draconyx (DRAK-oh-nix; “dragon claw”) is a genus of ornithopod dinosaur that lived during the Late Jurassic period, approximately 152 to 150 million years ago.
 Its fossils were discovered in Portugal, specifically in the Lourinhã Formation.
-Draconyx was first named and described in 2001 by paleontologists Octávio Mateus
+Draconyx was first named and described in 2001 by paleontologists Octávio Mateus and

 Draconyx Read Post »